teambit/docs/docs/bit-dev.md

 A Remote Collection is a curated list of shared components on a remote server.
 The remote collection is used for collaborating on components between bit workspaces.
 Bit.dev provides hosting for remote collections for all the users.

-> Only components deployed on bit.dev collections can be installed using pacakge managers (NPM or Yarn)
+> Only components deployed on bit.dev collections can be installed using package managers (NPM or Yarn)

 Each remote collection contains the bit scope of its components as well as additional information on the collection:

-- Collection name - The name by which the bit scope in the collection is available to developers for sharing or consuming components.
+- **Collection name** - The name by which the bit scope in the collection is available to developers for sharing or consuming components.
-- Visibility - Determines who can view the Collection: A public collection is a free collection that is visible for all registered users.
+- **Visibility** - Determines who can view the Collection: A public collection is a free collection that is visible for all registered users.
 A private collection is limited to the organizations registered users.
-- License - The default code license that is applicable for all the components shared in the collection (such as MIT, GPL or other licenses)
+- **License** - The default code license that is applicable for all the components shared in the collection (such as MIT, GPL or other licenses)
-- Users & Roles - the users that have access to the collection and their roles on the collection (admin, developer, or viewer).

 ### Permissions for Collections